data-curation/data-curation.github.io/program.md

 <h2 id="ws-2">Workshop Session 2 (Wednesday, 16-October | 1300 - 1545)</h2>

 ### Workshop 2a: Data Wrangling and Versioning with OpenRefine and GitHub
 Facilitators: Lee Wilson, Jay Brodeur
+Room: OJN 111

 In this workshop, participants will use a hands-on approach to build experience and expertise in two important aspects of data curation: data wrangling and versioning.
 Participants will use [GitHub](https://github.com/) as a means of acquiring, documenting, and versioning research data and code, while learning how to use [Open Refine](http://openrefine.org/) to explore, clean, and transform data into interoperable and reusable forms.

 ### Workshop 2b: Curating Data Sets for Reproducibility
 Facilitators: Shahira Khair, Sandra Sawchuk
+Room: OJN 212

 This workshop will cover key considerations for preparing and sharing data and software to improve the reproducibility of published results.
 Participants will have the opportunity to put into practice lessons learned while exploring published data sets.
 Openly available tools that support reproducibility will also be examined.